Genetically modified wheat

-Genetically modified wheat is corn that has been genetically engineered by the direct manipulation of its genome using biotechnology.
-As of 2020, no GM wheat is grown commercially, although many field tests have been conducted, with one wheat variety, Bioceres HB4 Wheat, obtaining regulatory approval from the Argentinean government.
+Genetically modified wheat is wheat that has been genetically engineered by the direct manipulation of its genome using biotechnology.
+As of 2020, no genetically modified wheat is grown commercially, although many field tests have been conducted.
+One wheat variety, Bioceres HB4 Wheat, is obtaining regulatory approval from the government of Argentina.

 Background

 Wheat is a natural hybrid derived from interspecies breeding.
 It is theorized that wheat's ancestors (Triticum monococcum, Aegilops speltoides, and Aegilops tauschii, all diploid grasses) hybridized naturally over millennia somewhere in West Asia, to create natural polyploid hybrids, the best known of which are common wheat and durum wheat.

 Wheat (Triticum spp.) is an important domesticated grass used worldwide for food.
 Its evolution has been influenced by human intervention since the dawn of agriculture.

-Interspecies transfer of genes continued to occur in farmers fields during the shift from the Paleolithic diet to the diet adopted by humans following the Neolithic Revolution, or first green revolution.
+Interspecies transfer of genes continued to occur in farmers' fields during the shift from the Paleolithic diet to the diet adopted by humans following the Neolithic Revolution, or first green revolution.
 During the transition from a hunter-gatherer social structure to more agrarian societies, humans began to cultivate wheat and further transform it for their needs.
 Thus, the social and cultural roots of humans and the development of wheat have intertwined since before recorded history.